Skip to main content

 • graphics

-• “The graphics are nice, the gameplay is decent, and the price is the cherry on top.”
+• “So far I've very much enjoyed this game; the graphics are nice, the gameplay is decent, and the price is the cherry on top.”

-• “Progression feels right and art style is charming.”
+• “Progression feels right and the art style is charming.”

 • “The simple act of harvesting resources is accompanied by mellow music and clean visuals, giving the experience a calming tone that encourages players to settle in rather than rush through tasks.”